-- 1. Prior to, during or after an examination the Board of Examiners may decide that the examination must be taken in a different way or retaken at a different time in the event of any irregularity or if there are reasonable grounds for suspecting an irregularity, such as: - large-scale or organised fraud that renders the examination results untrustworthy and where it is not (yet) possible to determine which individual students are involved; - a technical failure during the examination that renders the results untrustworthy. - a circumstance that interferes with the examination proceedings in an extreme manner. - 2.
-If the examination has already been taken, the Board of Examiners may decide to declare the results of the examination in question invalid for a single, several or all participants. - 3.
+Prior, during or after an examination, the Board of Examiners may decide that the examination must be taken in a different way or retaken at a different time in the event of any irregularity or if there are reasonable grounds for suspicion, such as:

+- b. a technical failure during the examination that renders the results untrustworthy. - c. a circumstance that interferes with the examination proceedings in an extreme manner. - 2.
+If the examination has already been taken, the Board of Examiners may decide to declare the results of the examination invalid for a single, several or all participants. - 3.
 The result of an examination can be declared invalid if the student fails to comply to the examination regulations and procedures either during the taking of an examination or while handing in the examination.
-This includes: not complying to the examination instructions, withdrawal from checks and anti-fraud measures and/or not complying to rules of conduct as stated in the Rules of procedure for examinations. - 4.
-The Board of Examiners may decide that the examination must be retaken in another form and/or on another moment.
-The Board of Examiners is responsible for setting the time frame of the new examination. - 5.
-The stipulations mentioned in this article concerning examination also apply to practical exercises. - The examiner should report irregularities to the Board of Examiners as soon as possible.
+This includes: - a. not complying to the examination instructions, - b. withdrawal from checks and c. anti-fraud measures and/or not complying to rules of conduct as stated in the Rules of procedure for examinations.

+- 4. The Board of Examiners may decide that the examination must be retaken in another form and/or on another moment.
+The Board of Examiners is responsible for setting the time frame for the new examination. - 5.
+The stipulations mentioned in this article concerning examination also apply to practical exercises. - 6.
+The examiner should report irregularities to the Board of Examiners as soon as possible.

-Article 9 Time limits
+Article 9 - Time limits

 The Board of Examiners will render a decision with respect to a student's application within 40 working days after the application is received or, if the application is submitted during an academic holiday or within a period of three weeks prior to an academic holiday, within 40 working days after the end of that holiday.
-The Board of Examiners may postpone making a decision for a maximum period of 10 working days.
+The Board of Examiners may postpone a decision for a maximum period of 10 working days.
 The student will be informed in writing of any postponement before the end of the period referred to in the first sentence.